 Best Cheap Food Processor

-The Sunbeam Multi Processor Plus LC6500 can perform many kitchen activities, including blending, kneading, grating, slicing, shredding, mixing, milling, whipping, and chopping.
+The Sunbeam Multi Processor performs many kitchen activities, including blending, kneading, grating, slicing, shredding, mixing, milling, whipping, and chopping.
 It has a large BPA-free 2-litre plastic bowl and a 1.5-litre glass jug with a 12-cm chute.
 The food processor is made to last using strong materials like stainless steel, glass, and plastic.

-Compared to the Kenwood Multipro, Sunbeam's food processor has a smaller capacity.
-It also has a motor with 800 watts of power, which is 500 watts less than the Kenwood's.
-On the bright side, you get a blender with a 1.5-litre glass jug and a button for quick control, similar to our best model.
+Sunbeam's food processor has a smaller capacity than Kenwood's and a motor with 800 watts of power, 200 watts less than Kenwood's.
+On the bright side, it comes with a blender with a 1.5-litre glass jug and a button for quick control, similar to our best model.

 Pros